 The purpose of this test is to verify that the UE properly detects SSB-based beam failure in the set q0 configured for a serving PSCell and that the UE performs correct SSB-based link recovery based on beam candidate set q1.
 The purpose is to test the downlink monitoring for beam failure detection within the UEs active DL BWP of the PSCell, during the evaluation period, and link recovery, when no DRX is used.
 This test will partly verify the SSB based beam failure detection and link recovery for an FR1 serving cell requirements in clause 8.5.

 The test parameters are given in Tables A.4.5.5.1.1-1, A.4.5.5.1.1-2, A.4.5.5.1.1-3 and A.4.5.5.1.1-4 below.
 There are two cells, cell 1 is the E-UTRAN PCell, and cell 2 is the PSCell, in the test.
 The test consists of five successive time periods, with time duration of T1, T2, T3, T4 and T5 respectively.
 Figure A.4.5.5.1.1-1 shows the variation of the downlink SNR of the PCell and the SNR of the SSB in set q0 in the active PSCell to emulate SSB based beam failure.
 Figure A.4.5.5.1.1-1 additionally shows the variation of the downlink SNR of the SSB in set q1 of the candidate beam used for link recovery.
 Prior to the start of the time duration T1, the UE shall be fully synchronized to cell 1 and cell 2.
-The UE shall be configured for periodic CSI reporting with a reporting periodicity of [2] ms. In the test, DRX configuration is not enabled.
-The UE is configured to perform inter-frequency measurements using GP ID #0 (40ms) in test 2.
+The UE shall be configured for periodic CSI reporting with a reporting periodicity of 2 ms. In the test, DRX configuration is not enabled.
+The UE is configured to perform inter-frequency measurements using GP ID #0 (40ms) in test 1.

 Table A.4.5.5.1.1-1: Supported test configurations for FR1 PCell